microsoft/MIDI/get-started/midi-users/docs/midi-console.md

 ## General Information

+### Commands vs Options

+MIDI Console commands are words with no symbol prefix.
+For example `endpoint` or `send-message-file`.
+Options are prefixed with two dashes if you use the full word, or a single dash if you use the single-letter abbreviation.
+For example `--help` or `-h`.
+There is no statement completion built in to the console, but there are some supported abbreviations for commands.
+These are not yet fully documented but are present in the Program.cs in the console source code.

 ### "Ports" vs "Streams"

 In MIDI 1.0, specifically USB MIDI 1.0, a connected device would have a single input and single output stream.
 Inside that stream are packets of data with virtual cable numbers.
 Those numbers (16 total at most) identify the "port" the data is going to.
 Operating systems would then translate those into input and output ports.
 Those cable numbers were hidden from users.

 MIDI 2.0 does not have a concept of a port.
 Instead, you always work with the stream itself.
 The group number, which is in the MIDI message now, is the moral equivalent of that cable number.

-So where you may have seen a device with 5 input and 5 output ports in the past, you will now see a single bidirectional UMP Endpoint stream with 5 input groups and 5 output groups.
+So where you may have seen a device with 5 input and 5 output ports in the past, you will now see a **single bidirectional UMP Endpoint stream** with 5 input groups and 5 output groups.
 We know this can take some getting used to, but it enables us to use MIDI 1.0 devices as though they are MIDI 2.0 devices, and provide a unified API.

 ### Help